mikenoethiger/bank-client/readme.md

 This project is part of a module exercise in distributed systems (Verteilte Systeme, vesys) at [FHNW](https://github.com/FHNW) (lecturer [Dominik Gruntz](https://github.com/dgruntz)).

-A minimal banking application is implemented using various technology.
+A minimal banking application is implemented using various technologies.
 This project contains the client side implementations for each technology.

 Server side implementations can be found in the respective repos: